sprawl/sprawl/README.md

 # Developing Sprawl
 ## Prerequisites
-For developing, preferably a Linux environment with at least Go version 1.11 installed, since the project uses Go Modules.
+**Minimum Go version 1.13**

 When developing with Windows, the following defaults won't hold:

 ### Linux
 #### Create the data directory for Sprawl